 Corey is passionate about both theology and literature.
 Yet, in this work, he also pulls in discussions around philosopher Henri Bergson’s notion of time.
 The thrust of Latta’s thesis is that Bergson’s concept greatly influenced the literary works of C.S.
 Lewis, T.S.
 Eliot and W.H.
 Auden.
 Hence the book’s subtitle: The Bergsonian Theology of Time in the Works of C.S.
 Lewis, T.S.
 Eliot, and W.H.
 Auden.
 Continue reading

 Nice title to an article, I suppose.
 But a couple of weeks ago, I picked up a book I had read a few years back.
 Well, I’m mainly re-reading the parts I had underlined, which totals a solid chunk of the book.

 The Future of the People of God: Reading Romans Before and After Western Christendom by British scholar, Andrew Perriman.
-When I first read the book, I posted a review of the book’s content.
+When I first read the book, I posted a review, or walk-through, of the book’s content.
 You can read that here.

 If you know and have engaged with the new perspective on Paul, you’ll know the challenges to much of typical evangelical theological talk concerning aspects like justification.
 However, what Perriman does is take the new Pauline perspective a step (or three) further.
 He’s like NT Wright or James Dunn on steroids.
 Continue reading